MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 #### New policies

-- [NewTabPageBingChatEnabled](/deployedge/microsoft-edge-policies#newtabpagebingchatenabled) - Disable Bing chat entry-points on Microsoft Edge Enterprise new tab page
+- [NewTabPageBingChatEnabled](/deployedge/microsoft-edge-policies#newtabpagebingchatenabled) - Disable Bing chat entry points on Microsoft Edge Enterprise new tab page
 - [NewTabPageCompanyLogoEnabled](/deployedge/microsoft-edge-policies#newtabpagecompanylogoenabled) - Hide the company logo on the Microsoft Edge new tab page

 ## Version 116.0.1938.98: September 29, 2023